Pre-Bookings: Your Guide to Booking Cancelling and Rescheduling

 How do I book a pre-booking?

-Contact your chosen shipping company and provide shipment details, including origin and destination ports, type and quantity of goods, and estimated weight and volume.
-The shipping company will assess your requirements, guide you through the booking process, and provide confirmation once the pre-booking is secured.
+Contact your chosen shipping company and provide comprehensive shipment details.
+This includes origin and destination ports, the type and quantity of goods, as well as estimated weight and volume.
+The shipping company will evaluate your requirements, guide you through the booking process, and provide confirmation once the pre-booking is secured.

-Pre-bookings offer various options, each tailored to specific needs.
-Space allocation reserves a designated area on the vessel for your cargo, while container reservation secures a specific container.
-Your choice depends on the nature of your goods and desired level of control.
-A knowledgeable shipping company will assist you in selecting the most suitable pre-booking type.
+Various pre-booking options cater to specific requirements.
+Space allocation reserves a defined area on the vessel for your cargo, while container reservation secures a particular container.
+The optimal choice depends on the nature of the goods and the desired level of control.
+A knowledgeable shipping company can help you select the most suitable pre-booking type.

-While pre-bookings provide certainty, circumstances may necessitate cancellation.
-The possibility of cancellation is typically outlined in the pre-booking agreement's terms and conditions.
-However, understand that cancelling may incur financial penalties, as the shipping company incurs costs in securing space or a container.
-The specific consequences vary depending on the agreement's terms and cancellation timeframe.
+While pre-bookings offer assurance, cancellation may become necessary.
+The possibility of cancellation is typically outlined in the terms and conditions of the pre-booking agreement.
+Please note that cancellation may incur financial penalties, as the shipping company incurs costs to secure space or a container.
+Specific consequences depend on the agreement's terms and the timeframe for cancellation.

 What are the cancellation fees?

-Cancellation fees compensate the shipping company for costs incurred in securing space or a container.
-These fees are typically calculated based on a percentage of the total freight cost or a fixed amount, depending on the pre-booking agreement.
-The fee amount may also be influenced by the time remaining before the scheduled departure date, with earlier cancellations generally incurring lower fees.
+Cancellation fees compensate the shipping company for expenses incurred in securing space or a container.
+These fees are typically calculated as a percentage of the total freight cost or as a fixed amount, as stipulated in the pre-booking agreement.
+The fee amount may also be influenced by the time remaining before the scheduled departure date; earlier cancellations generally incur lower fees.

-To cancel a pre-booking, contact your shipping company and provide them with a formal notification of cancellation.
-This notification should be submitted in writing, via email or fax, and should clearly state the pre-booking reference number, the reason for cancellation, and the desired cancellation date.
-The shipping company will then process your request and inform you of the cancellation fees, if applicable.
+To cancel a pre-booking, contact your shipping company and provide formal notification of cancellation.
+This notification should be submitted in writing, via email or fax, and should clearly state the pre-booking reference number, the reason for cancellation, and the intended cancellation date.
+The shipping company will then process the request and inform you of any applicable cancellation fees.

 Frequently Asked Questions